Master Sergeant Elisabeth Plunk

 Gunnery Sergeant Kara Santos

-Flutist Staff Sergeant Kara Santos joined “The President’s Own” United States Marine Band in June 2009.
+Flutist Gunnery Sergeant Kara Santos joined “The President’s Own” United States Marine Band in June 2009.
 Gunnery Sgt.
 Santos began her musical instruction on piano at age 5 and flute at age 7.
 After graduating in 1994 from Iowa City West High School, she earned her bachelor’s degree in music in flute performance from the University of Michigan in Ann Arbor in 1998.
 She earned her master’s degree (2001) and doctorate (2005) in flute performance from the University of Iowa in Iowa City.
 Her notable instructors included Leone Buyse and Jeffrey Zook at the University of Michigan and Tadeu Coelho and Robert Dick at the University of Iowa.

-Prior to joining “The President’s Own,” Staff Sgt.
+Prior to joining “The President’s Own,” Gunnery Sgt.
 Santos was principal flute of the Quad City Symphony in Davenport, Iowa, and flute instructor at the University of Evansville in Indiana.
 She was also principal flute of the Evansville Philharmonic and a member of the Owensboro Symphony in Owensboro, Ky.

 She performed Master Sgt.
 Stephen Bulla's transcription of Camille Saint-Saens' Introduction and Rondo Capriccioso as a soloist on the 2015 national concert tour.

 Gunnery Sergeant Heather Zenobia

 Flutist Gunnery Sergeant Heather Zenobia joined “The President’s Own” United States Marine Band in September 2006.
 Gunnery Sgt.
 Zenobia began her musical instruction on piano at age 6 and flute at age 9.
 After graduating in 1997 from Youth Performing Arts School, she earned her bachelor’s degree in music from Cleveland Institute of Music in 2001.
 She earned her master’s degree in flute performance in 2006 from New England Conservatory in Boston, Mass.
 Her notable instructors included Elizabeth Rowe, principal flute of the Boston Symphony Orchestra, Jeanne Baxtresser, former principal flute of the New York Philharmonic, and Joshua Smith, principal flute of the Cleveland Orchestra.

 Prior to joining “The President’s Own,” Gunnery Sgt.
 Zenobia was co-principal flute with the Hingham Symphony in Hingham, Mass., and was a member of the National Repertory Orchestra in Breckinridge, Colo.
 She also was a fellow at Tanglewood Music Center in Lenox, Mass., and a member of the National Orchestral Institute in College Park, Md.